IntersectMBO/plutus/doc/tutorials/plutus-playground.rst

 ------------------------------

 When you first open the Plutus Playground, the code editor is populated with the "Vesting" app.
-To load the "Hello, World" app, click the link in the top row.
+To load the "Hello, World" app, click the "Hello, World" link in the top row.
 This app is much simpler than the vesting app.
 In fact, the app itself only consists of a single line, and a type annotation: